oe/duplex-message/packages/duplex-message/README.md

 const postMessageHub = new PostMessageHub()

-// get child iframe's window, peerWin could be `self.parent` or `new Worker('./worker.js')` const iframeWin = document.getElementById('child-iframe-1').contentWindow
+// get child iframe's window, peerWin could be `self.parent` or `new Worker('./worker.js')` in other situation const peerWin = document.getElementById('child-iframe-1').contentWindow

 // ----- listen messages from peer ----

-// listen the message pageTitle from iframeWin, and respond it postMessageHub.on(iframeWin, 'pageTitle', () => {
+// listen the message pageTitle from peerWin, and respond it postMessageHub.on(peerWin, 'pageTitle', () => {
   return document.title
 })
-//  respond to message getHead from iframeWin2 postMessageHub.on(iframeWin, 'add', async (a, b) => {
+//  respond to message getHead from peerWin postMessageHub.on(peerWin, 'add', async (a, b) => {
   return new Promise((resolve, reject) => {
     setTimeout(() => {
       resolve(a + b)